 - Consumer vulnerability

-A separate section covers governance and oversight, setting out the framework Firms should have in place to ensure that the Standards are implemented and operate effectively.
+Both personal and business Standards have a separate section which covers governance and oversight, setting out the framework Firms should have in place to ensure that the Standards are implemented and operate effectively.

 - Credit cards